 Literally anyone can master contouring if you follow the “No. 3 Trick.

 You Only Need 4 Products to “Fake a Facelift”

-- A matte contour shade
+- A matte contour (liquid, cream, or powder)

-- An iridescent highlight
+- An iridescent “highlight” (liquid or powder)

 - A dense, angled brush

 Powder, Cream, or Liquid?
 When choosing contour, powder is the easiest to work with because you have more control when applying it.
 If you decide to use a liquid or cream contour (say, a liquid or stick foundation), start with a tiny bit and blend it out as you apply.